cbryanvest/twistednode/README.md

 echo "This is the foo test">>parts/foo.html
 ```

-The edit twistednode.js adding the javascript below.
+Then edit twistednode.js adding the javascript below.
 This contains everything to run this new page.

 ```javascript
 app.get('/foo', function(req,res){